containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.PodPhase"></a>

 ### PodPhase
-The valid statuses of pods
+The valid statuses of pods.

 | Name | Number | Description |
 | ---- | ------ | ----------- |